SYS/2026.Q1Agentic SEO audits delivered in 72 hoursSee how →

 • Wall-Clock Time: Charged for entire function duration including I/O waits

-• Active CPU Time: Charged only when CPU executes your code
+• Active CPU Time: CPU usage billed only while code executes

 Real-World Cost Comparison